sgwrld-999/Research_Internship_Under_Dr_Rakesh_Matam/Project_6/docs/algorithm.md

-# ITE-IDS: A Linear-Complexity Transformer-Based Framework for Real-Time IoT Intrusion Detection
+# LITE-IDS: A Linear-Complexity Transformer-Based Framework for Real-Time IoT Intrusion Detection

 ## Algorithm 1: Linformer-IDS Training and Evaluation